ytejas1701/Tasks-App/README.md

 ## A basic MERN application for keeping a to-do list
 A basic MERN application for keeping a to-do list.
 Users can create new tasks, mark tasks as completed and view previously completed tasks.
 JSON Web Tokens are used for authorization.
 Frontend is built with React, keeping a dark themed layout.

 I developed the backend with ExpressJS, using MongoDB for persistence of data.
 For authorization, I used JSON Web Tokens.
-I designed the user interface myself, where I chose an overall dark theme for the app, and then I developed it with ReactJS.
+I designed the user interface myself, taking inspiration from Todoist, and then I developed it with ReactJS.
 I also used React-redux and React-router libraries.

 ## Features
   - [x] ~~Login/Signup~~